joostdecock/site/pages/docs/fundamentals.md

 crumbs:
  - /docs|Docs
 ---
-### Building blocks

-Freesewing is made up of a number of different components that work together.

-#### Core

-Freesewing core is the platform on which these other components depend.

-Unless you are a developer, it's sufficient to know that core is the toolbox you have at your disposal.

-#### Patterns

-A freesewing pattern is a component that plugs into the freesewing core.

-The role of a pattern is to generate a _draft_ based on the measurements and options provided by the user.
-A pattern is not lines on paper, but a piece of code to generate those lines.

-> <h5 class='notoc'>Don't confuse pattterns with drafts</h5>
+> ##### Freesewing is more than core
+> The freesewing project involves other things besides **core**,
+> such as **freesewing site** (this website)
+> and **freesewing data**,
+> our data API which handles user data like logins, comments, and so on.
 >
-> What you think of as a **pattern** is called a **draft** in freesewing.
->
-> A **pattern** is a small software module that plugs into the core platform.
-> It's like a master plan, a recipe if you will.
->
-> A **draft** is what a pattern generates.
-An SVG file that you can edit in
-> a graphic design tool, or turn into a PDF and print.
-{: .tip }

-#### Themes

-A theme determines the visual properties of your drafts.
-In other words, what they will look like.

-> <h5 class='notoc'>Should I care about themes?</h5>
-> If you're (thinking about) using freesewing to power your pattern company, you will want to make a theme
-> to make your patterns look like your patterns.
-Colours, line types, fonts, logo, and so on.
->
-> If not, you can mostly forget about themes.
-{: .question }
+> Those things are not relevant when discussing the fundamentals of freesewing.
+> Our focus is on understanding core.
+{:.comment}

+### Freesewing core

+To understand freesewing, we will focus on **freesewing core**: the platform that generates patterns.

+The freesewing project involves other things besides **core**, such as **freesewing site** (this website) and **freesewing data**, our data API which handles user data like logins, comments, and so on.

+But those things are not relevant when discussing the fundamentals of freesewing.
+Our focus is on understanding core.

+{% include figure.html
+  url='/img/fundamentals/core.svg'
+  description='Schematic overview of the core platform'
+%}

+The core platform can also be extended with modules.
+These modules come in three types: **channels**, **patterns**, and **themes**.

 #### Channels

-A channels guards the door to your freesewing instance and determines who gets in.
+A **channel** guards the door to your freesewing core instance and determines who gets in.

 The role of a channel is two-fold:

-- To determine whether or not we want to serve a given request
+- To determine whether or not we want to serve a given request (access control)
 - To translate user input into something understood by core/themes/patterns

+For example, a channel may translate imperial measurements into metric, or treat requests from a mobile app differently than from a website.

 > <h5 class='notoc'>Should I care about channels?</h5>
 > If you're (thinking about) using freesewing to power your pattern company,
-> you probbaly want your own channel.
+> you probably want your own channel.
 >
 > That way, you can use your own names for measurements, you can only allow access to
 > paying customers, or you can treat your website and mobile app in a different way.